Data-to-Insight-Center/LIDO/README.md

 # Contributing

-This software release is under Apache 2.0 Licence
+The LIDO software is licensed under an Apache 2.0 License.
+Cordra licensing information can be found on the Cordra site at https://www.cordra.org/.

 # Release History